-eBART is the project to build a new rail system that continues the transit service from BART Pittsburg Bay/Point Station to the Hillcrest Station in Antioch.
-This rail system uses standard gage (4’-8 ½”) track with Diesel Multiple Unit (DMU) Vehicles.
+eBART is the project to build a new rail system that continues transit service from BART's Pittsburg/Bay Point Station to Antioch.
+This rail system uses standard gauge (4’-8 ½”) track with state-of-the art Diesel Multiple Unit (DMU) Vehicles.
 Once opened, the service will be called BART to Antioch.

 Where will the new stations be located?